 Travelling to Shanghai seem a little daunting?
 Fear not!
 We’ve got you covered with this list of 10 things to know before travelling to Shanghai!

 Travelling to China seem a little daunting?
 We hear you!
 With the city of Shanghai having the same size population as the WHOLE of Australia, an apparent cultural penchant for eating dog and the possibility of poisoning from air pollution it sounds a pretty fearsome place.
 But take a deep breath and relax 🙂 Shanghai is not as daunting as it sounds on paper.
 In fact you will find it to be a clean city full of courteous residents and surprising amounts of greenery everywhere!
-In 2015 the Shanghai government converted 25 square miles of the city into forested land!
+In 2015 the Shanghai government undertook the re-greening of 25 square miles of the city by lining the streets, freeways, parks and more with trees, shrubs and flower planters!
 And this is a part of an ongoing plan to further green the city to combat air pollution.
 In 2017 for our first week here we have definitely noticed the greenery everywhere we go!
 And no air pollution days in the danger zone yet!
 Read on for 10 real things to know before travelling to Shanghai.

 Ever hear that in colour psychology red denotes danger?
 Well this is somewhat true of taxi colours in Shanghai too!
 It is advised to not take the dark taxis those being dark blue, black or red, whereas white, yellow and varying shades of aqua/light green and light blue are said to be ok.
 That said we have taken both a dark blue and a red taxi without major incident.
 The suggested danger is that these colour taxis tend to be more likely the unlicensed/uninsured drivers who may take you a longer route to demand a higher fare.